kadena-io/pact/docs/pact-reference.md

 ### /private

-Asynchronous submit of one or more *private* commands to the blockchain, using supplied address info to securely encrypt for only sending and receiving entities to read.
+Asynchronous submission of one or more *private* commands to the blockchain, using supplied address info to securely encrypt, in order only to send and receive entities for reading.
 See [cmd field format](#cmd-field-and-payloads) regarding the stringified JSON data.

 Request JSON: